 Prior to Conversion, shares of Series B Preferred will accrue dividends, payable only in unregistered shares of our common stock, at a rate of 10% per annum (Accrued Dividends).
-The Accrued Dividends will be payable on the date of either a Voluntary Conversion or Automatic Conversion solely in that number of shares of common stock equal to the Accrued Dividends, divided by the Conversion Price.
-At June 30, 2015, we have recognized a liability in the amount of \$213,300 for Accrued Dividends in the accompanying Condensed Consolidated Balance Sheet at June 30, 2015, based on the Series B Preferred issued and outstanding through the quarter ended June 30, 2015.
-This amount is also recognized in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss for the quarter ended June 30, 2015.
-The liquidation value of the Series B Preferred at June 30, 2015 is approximately \$21,182,300.
+The Accrued Dividends will be payable on the date of either a Voluntary Conversion or Automatic Conversion solely in that number of shares of common stock equal to the Accrued Dividends.
+At September 30, 2015, we have recognized a liability in the amount of \$805,300 for Accrued Dividends in the accompanying Condensed Consolidated Balance Sheet at September 30, 2015, based on the Series B Preferred issued and outstanding, net of exchanges to common stock, through the quarter ended September 30, 2015.
+We have recognized \$828,000 in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss for the six month period ended September 30, 2015.
+The liquidation value of the Series B Preferred at September 30, 2015 is approximately \$24,287,600.

-Agreement with Platinum
+May 2015 Agreement with Platinum

-On May 5, 2015, we entered into an Agreement with Platinum, which, as modified by an Acknowledgement and Agreement, became effective on May 12, 2015 (Platinum Agreement) and pursuant to which Platinum:
+On May 5, 2015, we entered into an Agreement with Platinum, which, as modified, became effective on May 12, 2015 (Platinum Agreement) and pursuant to which Platinum: